Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ### Initial App Setup

-To get us started we will replace the provided `app.tsx` content with a main page that will:
+To get us started we will replace the provided `App.tsx` content with a main page that will:

 - Store all of the Azure Communication information that we need to create a CallAdapter to power our Calling experience
 - Control the different pages of our application
-- Register the different fluent icons we use in the UI library as well as for our purposes
+- Register the different fluent icons we use in the UI library as well as some new ones for our purposes

 `src/App.tsx`